Chris Garneau

 Chris Garneau (born November 5, 1982) is an American singer-songwriter and musician.
-Since releasing his debut album, Music for Tourists, Garneau has toured throughout the United States, Canada, Brazil, Europe, and Asia.
+Since releasing his debut album, Music for Tourists (2006), Garneau has toured throughout the United States, Canada, Brazil, Europe, and Asia.

+He has released four more full-length studio albums, El Radio (2009), Winter Games (2013), Yours (2018), and The Kind (2021) as well as two EPs, C-Sides (2007) and Out of Love (2023).

 Garneau cites Jeff Buckley, Nina Simone, Nico, and Chan Marshall as influences.
-He currently resides in Los Angeles, California.
-His second full-length album, titled El Radio was released July 7, 2009, and his third full-length album, Winter Games, was released in 2013.
-His fourth studio album, Yours, was released in December 2018.
+The New Yorker has referred to Garneau's music as "fanciful and ornate compositions haunted with melancholia and a dreamlike innocence; his falsetto voice often dances over staccato piano notes accompanied by sorrowful violin and pastoral cello parts."

+He currently resides in New York's Hudson Valley.

 Early life

 Garneau, a native of Boston, lived with his family in Paris during grade school, and later New Jersey before moving to New York City.
 Garneau discovered a love of music at a young age while learning to play piano.
+Garneau participated in the Spring Awakening workshops and was cast in the Atlantic Theater Company's Broadway production.
+He opted out of the production to pursue his first record deal.
 After high school, Garneau briefly attended Berklee College of Music in Boston, but left after completing one term and moved to Brooklyn.
 There he began writing music and playing live shows at small venues in the East Village and Lower East Side of Manhattan, including CBGB's Gallery and the Living Room.

 Career

+2006-2008: Music for Tourists and El Radio

-Garneau eventually signed with Absolutely Kosher Records, an Emeryville, California-based record label.
+Garneau first signed with Absolutely Kosher Records, a California-based record label.
 He was brought to the label by Jamie Stewart and Caralee McElroy of Xiu Xiu.
-Garneau released his debut album Music for Tourists in October 2006 and on iTunes in January 2007.
-In March 2007 he did a Take-Away Show video session shot by Vincent Moon.
-His next project, an EP called "C-Sides", was released in December 2007.
+Garneau released his debut album Music for Tourists in October 2006.
+The Village Voice described it as "soft, honest, and wholeheartedly intimate."

 The soundtrack to season four of TV's Grey's Anatomy includes Garneau's music.
-The episode "Love/Addiction" features his song "Castle-Time," and the episode "Forever Young" features the song "Black and Blue."
-The series premiere of Private Practice, "In Which We Meet Addison, a Nice Girl From Somewhere Else," features the song "Sad News."
+The episode "Love/Addiction" features his song "Castle-Time", and the episode "Forever Young" features the song "Black and Blue".
+The series premiere of Private Practice, "In Which We Meet Addison, a Nice Girl From Somewhere Else", features the song "Sad News".

-His cover of Elliott Smith's "Between the Bars" was featured in Pedro Almodóvar's 2011 film The Skin I Live In.
+In December 2007, he released an EP called C-Sides, which includes his cover of Elliott Smith's "Between the Bars".
+This song was later featured in Pedro Almodóvar's 2011 film The Skin I Live In.

-He has been collaborating on a yet-to-be-named musical project with Caralee McElroy.
+In July 2009, he released his second album El Radio.
+The song "Dirty Night Clowns" has over 14 million streams on Spotify.
+The lyrics speak to how "nightmares from our past still invoke fear, [while] others have become less frightening once we get past our young interpretations."